-The I-T table data must be time-correlated with the V-T data above it.
+above it.
 That is, the currents documented in the I-T table correspond to the voltages in the V-T table at the identical time points and for the given fixture load.

-Figure 16 illustrates a general configuration from which a [Rising Waveform] or [Falling Waveform] is extracted.
+The diagram below illustrates a general configuration from which a [Rising Waveform] or [Falling Waveform] is extracted.
 The DUT die shows all of the available power and ground pin reference voltage terminals.
 For many buffers, only one power pin and one common ground pin terminal are used.
 The absolute GND is the reference for the V_fixture voltage and the package model equivalent network.
 It can also serve as a reference for C_comp, unless C_comp is optionally split into component attached to the other reference voltages.